 In the past few years, alternative ways to boost one’s health and wellness have started to gain attention—especially by women who historically have been misdiagnosed by doctors and dismissed by the medical system.
 Natural remedies have also grown in popularity as we become more cognizant of what we put into our bodies and the unwanted side effects that can come with some over-the-counter medications/prescription drugs.
 Enter the rise of CBD, the non-intoxicating compound in hemp that has been used to treat a variety of wellness concerns.

-You may have noticed that CBD products are popping up everywhere and it’s great to have an increase in options!
-But it also means that consumers need to be careful that the product they’re buying are tested for purity, contaminants and heavy metals.
+You may have noticed that CBD products are popping up everywhere and it’s great to have lots of options!
+But it also means that consumers need to be careful that the products they’re buying are tested for purity, contaminants, and heavy metals.

 How does third-party testing work?

-At Winged CBD, we use an independent third-party lab to test each batch of our products multiple times to assure quality, potency, and purity of the ingredients.
+At Winged CBD, we use an independent third-party lab to test each batch of our products multiple times.
+In doing so, we ensure the quality, potency, and purity of the ingredients.
 The lab runs a panel of tests to discern what is in our products, but just as importantly, what isn’t in our products—heavy metals, pesticides, or any harmful microbes.
 Once the testing is complete, we receive a Certificate of Analysis, which can be accessed by the QR code on the label of all our products.

 Reading the Certificate of Analysis

 There are certain things you want to look for in the analysis report of a CBD product, which include:

 CBD vs THC: It might sound silly, but make sure the CBD product you’re buying actually contains CBD and that it is the same amount claimed on the label.
 It’s also good to verify that the THC content is 0.3% or less—the legal limit to be considered a hemp plant.